ApprenticeAI/frapy/docs/topics/request-response.rst

    instance from a :class:`~frapy.crawler.Crawler` object.
 It must return a new instance of the request fingerprinter.

-   *crawler* provides access to all Scrapy core components like settings and signals; it is a way for the request fingerprinter to access them and hook its functionality into Scrapy.
+   *crawler* provides access to all Frapy core components like settings and signals; it is a way for the request fingerprinter to access them and hook its functionality into Frapy.

    :param crawler: crawler that uses this request fingerprinter
    :type crawler: :class:`~frapy.crawler.Crawler` object